 From recent School leavers to long standing members, together they bring a wealth of knowledge, experiences and relationships to the Committee.
 Their pride in the School and in being a ‘Wilderness Old Scholar’ is the enduring and prevailing spirit in all they do.

-Promoting a lifelong alma mater relationship with Wilderness, the Committee works with the School’s Old Scholar Liaison Officer to ensure our old scholars’ network of women continues to thrive, is celebrated and remains connected.
+Promoting a lifelong alma mater relationship with Wilderness, the Committee works with the School’s Old Scholar Liaison Officer to ensure our old scholars’ network continues to thrive, is celebrated and remains connected.
 Together they provide a number of annual events and fundraisers that encourage past students to celebrate their shared experiences and to renew their friendships.

 2021 Association Members: